 Michael Rosen: Professor of Children’s Literature, Goldmiths University of London, Author and Poet, and BookTrust Children’s Laureate 2007 – 2009.

-” The atmosphere was vibrant and friendly, it has been a great experience and I’m looking forward to the next conference in Oxford!”
+” The atmosphere was vibrant and friendly, it has been a great experience and I’m looking forward to the next conference!”
 2019 International Conference participant.